Post 318 – by Gautam Shah

 Rose window is a circular window usually found in Gothic period churches.
 It is divided into segments by stone mullions and tracery.
 Rose windows are also called Catherine windows after Saint Catherine of Alexandria who was sentenced to be executed on a spiked wheel.
 Rose Window is fairly complex and evolved design, whereas its simpler and earlier version of Medieval period was called a wheel window, as it was divided by linear elements like spokes, radiating from a central solid boss.
 Circular windows called eye or ocular window or Oculus, in ceilings and high up in walls have been use since Roman times.
 Smaller circular openings also were placed over door and window openings.

 Rose windows are mainly placed on the West front of the church building and over the entrance door.
 Most common subject of the stained glass is the Christ seating in the centre and within the lights around him are placed four Gospel writers, Apostles, Prophets, Saints and Angels.
-Some windows show God’s dominion over skies by including heavenly bodies such as the zodiacal signs and Labours of the Months.
+Some windows show God’s dominion over skies by including heavenly bodies such as the zodiacal signs and Labors of the Months.

 COLONIAL GEORGIAN SASH WINDOWS